-Diluting acrylic paint in water isn't necessarily the answer: If you dilute beyond 50 percent, the paint won't cover your substrate evenly or adhere well.
+Sometimes when you're working with acrylic, you want your paint to have a more liquid effect (like if you're painting a water scene).
+Diluting acrylic paint in water isn't necessarily the path: if you dilute beyond 50 percent, the paint won't cover your substrate evenly or adhere well.
 That's just frustration waiting to happen.

 But there is a solution: fluid acrylic.

 Just like regular acrylic, fluid acrylic works with paper, canvas and other types of surfaces.
 From pouring to dripping, fluid acrylic helps you do more with an already awesome medium.

 1. Creating a Watercolor Effect

 Fluid acrylic can look like watercolor paint, but (unlike watercolors) permanent.
 This makes techniques like layering much easier, as fluid acrylic paint won't muddy or scrub off as easily as watercolor.